 History of Aston Martin

-Aston Martin was founded in 1913 by Lionel Martin and Robert Bamford.
-They joined forces the previous year to sell cars manufactured by Singer.
-Martin ran special in Aston Hill, near Aston Clinton.
-The couple then decided to make their own vehicles.
+Lionel Martin introduced Aston Martin in 1913 and parliamentarian Bamford.
+They joined forces the previous year to sell cars which were made by Singer.
+Martin ran special in Aston Hill, close to Aston Clinton.
+The couple then determined to form their own cars.

-The first car would be called Aston Martin and was created by Martin by installing a four-cylinder engine in the 1908 Isotta-Fraschini chassis.
+Aston Martin was the first automobile and was created by Martin by putting in a four-cylinder engine within the 1908 Isotta-Fraschini chassis.

-They produced their first car in March 1915 after acquiring a location in Kensington at Henniker Mews.
-However, production could not begin due to the First World War in which Martin joined the Admiralty and Bamford at the Royal Army Corps Service.
+They created their 1st automobile in March 1915 when deed a location in Kensington at Henniker Mews.
+However, production couldn’t begin because of the primary warfare within which Martin joined the Admiralty and Bamford at the Royal Army Corps Service.
 All machines were sold to Sopwith Aviation Company.